-If you tell yourself all the leaves are brown and the sky is grey, or that you’re just not a winter person, it’s always going to be a disaster.
-But, deciding to put a new spin on the colder months will make the season as welcome as any other.
+If you tell yourself all the leaves are brown and the sky is grey, or that you’re just not a morning person, it’s always going to be a disaster.
 Say, for instance, you love sunshine.
 Organise your mornings around chasing the sun.
 Everything you do before dawn (making lunches, packing your bag for work, putting on a load of washing) will be designed to free your time so that as that golden light starts to tinge the sky, you can be at your vantage point (your terrace, a hilltop, a park) with your skipping rope or yoga mat, ready to indulge in 10-30 minutes of sun worship.

 Make a good start

 It you can arrange it so that you start off your day as a reflection of the way you act in the morning, you’ll set yourself in a better mood from the get-go.

 For example, find it a struggle to string together a sentence before 9am?
 Feel relieved when everyone leaves the house?
 Sounds like you crave space.
 Early mornings can heighten social anxiety, because everyone’s inside and the doors are shut.
 So ask your family, flatmates or partner if they’d kindly not talk to you before you’ve had a cup of coffee or, better still, get up a little earlier and get out of the house before they wake.
 Having half an hour on quiet streets will fulfil your need for solitude first thing, while an invigorating walk is guaranteed to lift your spirits.

 You’ve been clenching your jaw all night and wake up with a stiff neck, swing your legs over the side of the bed but can’t put your foot down because the pain shoots into your heels, calves and arches.
 If it's winter the weather can make muscles contract against the cold, resulting in more pain than usual.
 That’s why it’s important to get your body moving, even just by walking to work.